How To Use Strong Verbs To Add Punch To Your Writing

 Another tip is to consider using phrasal verbs.
 Verbs like look up, sit down, move on, and get over give an indication of movement from their particles.
 But be careful that they don’t affect the register of your writing.

-For an article that is offering information to learn, you could replace learn with discover, find out, master, or get to know, which could all work better.
+For an article offering information to learn, you could replace learn with discover, find out, master, or get to know, which could all work better.

 Summary